maboa/shape-journalism/courses/web-for-news/day 1/02-tools-of-the-trade.md

 There are a few sites that have compatability tables for various browser technologies.
 One good one is [CanIUse.com](http://caniuse.com/)

+You can check your own browser using [HTML5Test](http://html5test.com/).

 2.6 Testing
 -----------